 The wearing of the correct uniform is important to the community of Holy Cross Catholic School.
-The school uniform may be purchased from Alinta Apparel Uniforms through our online platform or through our uniform shop in the hall (day TBA).
-There is a clothing pool available to purchase second-hand items; contact the school Office for further details.
+The school uniform can be purchased from Alinta Apparel Uniforms through our online platform or through our uniform shop in the hall (open Tuesday 8:30-10:30am and Thursday 2:15-4:15pm).
+There is a also a clothing pool available to purchase second-hand items; contact the school Office for further details, as this shop is run by volunteers, times and days are subject to change.